 According to the 2021/2022 American Pet Products Association (APPA) National Pet Owners Survey, 70 percent of American households have at least one pet.
 That means pet-friendly property owners have more than double the pool of potential tenants than landlords who do not accept pets.

 Promoting your property as “pet friendly” can be a powerful marketing tool that will allow you to fill vacancies more quickly.
 According to the 2020 American Veterinary Medical Association pet ownership survey, most Americans consider their pets to be family members, and this trend will continue.
 For dogs the number is expected to rise from 86 percent to nearly 96 percent, and for cats from 80 percent to 84 percent by 2030.
 Despite this statistic, hundreds of thousands of people relinquish their pets to animal shelters every year simply because they cannot easily find pet-friendly housing.
-A 2009 American Humane survey of more than 90 animal shelters across the country found that the number one reason given for owner relinquishment of pets was “moving.”

 - Consider each potential tenant and his or her pet(s) on a case-by-case basis.
 Rather than setting predetermined rules limiting the number, size or breed of pets allowed, assessing each renter and each pet as an individual will ensure a much better outcome for both you and your property.
 For example, a Great Dane is a very large dog, but this breed only needs a moderate amount of exercise and can live quite comfortably in an apartment.